Markdown: Variants

-Websites like Bitbucket, Diaspora, GitHub, OpenStreetMap, Reddit, SourceForge, and Stack Exchange use variants of Markdown to facilitate discussion between users.
+Websites like Bitbucket, Diaspora, Discord, GitHub, OpenStreetMap, Reddit, SourceForge and Stack Exchange use variants of Markdown to make discussions between users easier.

 Depending on implementation, basic inline HTML tags may be supported.

-Italic text may be implemented by _underscores_ and/or *single-asterisks*.
+Italic text may be implemented by _underscores_ or *single-asterisks*.

 GitHub Flavored Markdown

-GitHub had been using its own variant of Markdown since as early as 2009, adding support for additional formatting such as tables and nesting block content inside list elements, as well as GitHub-specific features such as auto-linking references to commits, issues, usernames, etc. In 2017, GitHub released a formal specification of its GitHub Flavored Markdown (GFM) that is based on CommonMark.
+GitHub had been using its own variant of Markdown since as early as 2009, which added support for additional formatting such as tables and nesting block content inside list elements, as well as GitHub-specific features such as auto-linking references to commits, issues, usernames, etc.

+In 2017, GitHub released a formal specification of its GitHub Flavored Markdown (GFM) that is based on CommonMark.
 It is a strict superset of CommonMark, following its specification exactly except for tables, strikethrough, autolinks and task lists, which GFM adds as extensions.

-GitHub also changed the parser used on their sites accordingly, which required that some documents be changed.
+Accordingly, GitHub also changed the parser used on their sites, which required that some documents be changed.
 For instance, GFM now requires that the hash symbol that creates a heading be separated from the heading text by a space character.

 Markdown Extra

 Markdown Extra is a lightweight markup language based on Markdown implemented in PHP (originally), Python and Ruby.
-It adds features not available with plain Markdown syntax.
-Markdown Extra is supported in some content management systems such as Drupal and TYPO3.
+It adds the following features that are not available with regular Markdown:

-Markdown Extra adds the following features to Markdown: